booch/presentations/HTTP_Exploration/slides.md

 Response Headers
 ================

+* Content-Length
+* Content-Type
 * Content-Encoding
-* Content-Length
 * Content-Disposition
-* Content-Type
 * Location
 * Set-Cookie
 * WWW-Authenticate

+???

+* Content-Encoding - body has been gzip or deflated
+* Content-Disposition - used to tell browser to download instead of display
+  * Can also provide a default filename to save as
+* Location - browser should redirect to the value of this header
+* Set-Cookie - tells browser to remember a token to pass back next time
+  * This is how we get statefulness in a stateless protocol
+* WWW-Authenticate - asks for user to authenticate (via browser popup)

 ---

 Proxies
 =======

-* Proxy - to act in place of another
+* Proxy - something that acts in place of another

 * Web proxies intercept HTTP requests